xiaoqshou/xuyongjiande.github.io/_posts/python/2014-05-17-Python-foundation.md

 I got these notes in this procedure.

-* num++ is not allowed in Python
+* num++ is not allowed in Python, which should be num += 1
-* members to be print should splite with ',', which will be changed to ' ' by python.
+* variables need to be output should divided by ',', which will be changed to ' ' automatically
-* there is no '&&' '||', Python uses English words "and" "not" and "or".
+* there is no '&&' '||' in Python, Python uses English words "and" "not" and "or" to represent logical opration
-* another difference with shell is variables must be defined before use.
+* A difference with shell is: variables in python must be defined before use.